-A critical assessment of the influence of the American 'Health, Wealth and Prosperity' religious movement on contemporary British evangelical and charismatic churches.
+A critical assessment of the influence of the American 'Health, Wealth and Prosperity' movement on contemporary British evangelical and charismatic churches.

 Trade Information: LPOD